hypnocill/private-chatrooms-web-api/README.md

 ```
 {"PayloadType":0,"Message":"5fd924625f6ab16a19cc9807c7c506ae1813490e4ba675f843d5a10e0baacdb8"}
 ```
-After that, connection and authentication for the room should be established and normal messages can be sent Each user will be notified when a new user joins the room
+After that, connection and authentication for the room should be established and normal messages can be sent.
+Each user will be notified when a new user joins the room See '/service/chatroom/payload_types.go' for the different types of payloads and how they are used in the project.

 ![Alt text](/res/chat.png?raw=true "Example chat with Simple Websocket Client")